theGreen-Coder/MCTB/GSoC25.md

 #### Divergent Association Task (DAT)
 In 2021, Olson et al. proposed the Divergent Association Task (DAT) [[13]](#13).
 Subjects are asked to name 10 words that are as different from each other as possible.
 No proper nouns or specialised vocabulary is allowed.
 In addition, all responses must be single-word nouns.
 The semantic distance between all words is computed using a word to vector model such as GloVe (Global Vectors for Word Representation).
 GloVe is trained on a large text corpus to build a word co-occurrence matrix, which captures how often words appear together.
 It then applies a regression-based model to this matrix to learn vector representations of words [[11]](#11).

 The resulting word embeddings can be used to calculate the semantic similarity between words.
-Words that often co-occur together will have similar vector embeddings, while unrelated words will have radically different vector embeddings.
+Words that often co-occur together will have similar vector embeddings, while unrelated words will have radically different ones.
 This measure of similarity can be calculated using cosine similarity:

 $$\text{Cosine Similarity} = \frac{\vec{A} \cdot \vec{B}}{\|\vec{A}\| \|\vec{B}\|}$$

-where $\vec{A}$ and $\vec{B}$ are the vector embedding of two words.
-If $\hat{A}$ and $\hat{B}$ are unit vectors, cosine similarity is simply calculated by the dot product between the two vectors:
+where $\vec{A}$ and $\vec{B}$ are the vector embeddings of two words.
+If $\vec{A}$ and $\vec{B}$ are unit vectors, cosine similarity is simply calculated by the dot product between the two vectors:

 $$
 \hat{A} = \frac{\vec{A}}{|\vec{A}|},